fabiSwDevBeg/collective.taskqueue2/README.md

 Please read the Huey documentation on `result` handling (in case you need to access the result for whatever reason).

-# append_progress_manager
+# Decorator: @append_progress_manager
-## Decorator to manage the progress of an asynchronous task
+## Manage the progress of an asynchronous task

-In case you want to create your own Huey task and you want to keep track of the progress of execution of the task, you can use the decorator @append_progress_manager that automatically creates the environment to use Plone APIs and setSite and creates an istance of Progress to manage logging.
+In case you want to create your own Huey task and you want to keep track of the progress of execution of the task, you can use the decorator @append_progress_manager that automatically creates the environment to use Plone APIs and setSite, registers the function as a huey task and creates an istance of Progress to manage logging.

+The logging is done on two levels:
+ - Progress: on Huey Storage
+ - Status: on context IAnnotation

 `@append_progress_manager` delegates the task of calling `set_status`, `set_progress`, and `set_end_progress` to the decorated function.